 Hi, it's me, Lori.

-As a kid, I lived with my family in Mogadishu, Somalia where I lived through the coup that brought down the country (I was held up by a machine gun and had a pet monkey who sat on my shoulder).
+As a kid, I moved around a lot, living everywhere from Michigan to Mogadishu, Somalia where I lived through the coup that brought down the country (I was held up by a machine gun and had a pet monkey who sat on my shoulder).

-Shunning the film schools I couldn't afford anyway, I learned to direct on the job (can you do that anymore?) and became one of the most successful female commercial directors in history.
-I've also directed music videos, short films, promos, PSAs and would be directing episodic and films if I could figure out how to get hired.
+I learned to direct on the job and became one of the most successful female commercial directors in history.
+I've also directed music videos, short films, promos and many PSAs.

-Using my success to pay it forward, I'm proud to say that I was one of the first DGA director members to take the issue of under representation of female directors to the ACLU and the EEOC and I was the spokesperson for CBS national news on this important issue.
-There's still a lot more work to do in feature films and commercials.
+I was one of the first DGA director members to take the issue of under-representation of female directors to the ACLU and the EEOC.
+I was the spokesperson for CBS National News on this important issue.

 East Africa remains a big part of my life and I've returned many times to visit and to live.
-I went alone to Tanzania to climb Mount Kilimanjaro (made it to the summit) and travel yearly to Ethiopia where I work with tribes women in ancient Omo Valley, Ethiopia to help them make an income from their art.
+I went alone to Tanzania to climb Mount Kilimanjaro and travel yearly to Ethiopia where I work with tribes women in ancient Omo Valley, Ethiopia to help them earn an income from their art.
 The women I work with have earned enough money that one woman, Gaymo, has purchased a cow and named it Lori.
 Do you have a cow named after you?
 No, I did not think so.

-Though I don't own a single crystal, I live in Topanga with my family.
-This wild bunch includes my son who is currently blazing his own path at Cal Arts as a graphic novelist (he describes his new graphic novel, Aluminum Frontier, as "Fargo in space") and a high school aged daughter who was adopted from Ethiopia and is the self described Queen of Snark (impressive because she has a lot of competition for that dubious title).
+I live in Topanga with my family.
+This wild bunch includes my son who is currently blazing his own path at Cal Arts as a graphic novelist and a high school aged daughter who was adopted from Ethiopia.
 They both perform stand up comedy at Second City and Upright Citizens Brigade.

 Because you're wondering, Precious is my real last name.
-Seriously, it's the first question everyone asks--like my whole life.
-So I know.
+Seriously, it's the first question everyone asks, like my whole life.